mathieubrunpicard/README_Rails/README.md

 ![MVC](https://i.stack.imgur.com/xjBSZ.png)

-This software architectural pattern allows a more flexible coding, since the data, the interface and the processing are thought as a whole but design separately.
+This software architectural pattern allows a more flexible coding, since the data, the interface and the processing are thought as a whole but designed separately.

 * **The Model** :bulb: